falconry/falcon/docs/user/faq.rst

 the client library within a management class that handles all the tricky bits, and pass that around instead.

-The library `Falcon SQLAlchemy <https://github.com/vytas7/falcon-sqla>`_ can also be used to manage SQLAlchemy connection using a middleware.
+If you are interested in the middleware approach, the `falcon-sqla <https://github.com/vytas7/falcon-sqla>`__ library can be used to automatically check out and close SQLAlchemy connections that way (although it also supports the explicit context manager pattern).

 How do I manage my database connections with ASGI?
 --------------------------------------------------

-This example is similar to the above one but uses the ASGI lifecycle hooks to setup a connection pool and to dispose it at the end of the application.
+This example is similar to the above one, but it uses ASGI lifecycle hooks to set up a connection pool, and to dispose it at the end of the application.
-The example uses the `psycopg <https://www.psycopg.org/psycopg3/docs/api/index.html>`_ library to connect to a PostgreSQL database, but a similar pattern may be adapted to other libraries.
+The example uses `psycopg <https://www.psycopg.org/psycopg3/docs/api/index.html>`_ to connect to a PostgreSQL database, but a similar pattern may be adapted to other asynchronous database libraries.

 .. code:: python